marcosorive/blog-and-portfolio/README.md

-# WIP
+# Blog & Portfolio

-Hi!

-This is my new blog & portfolio.
-Made with gatsby and based on the gatsby starter paginated blog.
+You see it here: [https://marcos.orive.me](https://marcos.orive.me)

+## Tech stack

+Done with Gatsby and vanilla CSS.
+Deployed in netlify.